 Welcome!
 I am excited to share my first online course with you.
-This class gathers all the tidbits of accumulated insight and information regarding the head that I put to use daily in my own studio practice.
+This class gathers 18 years of insight and information regarding the head that I put to use daily in my own studio practice.
 The course takes you step by step to help you navigate the structure and surface of the head through detailed demos, patterns and diagrams that simplify the complicated dynamics of the human form.
 It is designed to meet you at any level.
-I am certain that this versatile slab-building approach will empower you to build fabulous, hollow ceramic heads at different scales.
+This versatile slab-building approach will empower you to build fabulous, hollow ceramic heads at any scale.
 Let's jump in!

 Because of the slow, gradual unfolding of a clay sculpture it is often hard to relay the full arc of a piece from beginning to end in the traditional workshop context.
 This course will offer an intimate vantage point to study and understand all of the steps, tools and materials that come into play to create a clay head.
 With the methods showcased in this course and the open floor chat sessions between demonstrations to answer questions you will be fully empowered to create clay heads of different scales in your own studio.
 This course includes supplemental printed material that follows the course structure and several opt-ins to customize your experience.

 You have two ways to engage with the program:

 If you enroll as an Audit student you will receive immediate access to all the material to work through on your own as well as access to The Head In Clay: Audit FaceBook group.This means that as you work on your head you can reach out via e-mail or our FaceBook group with images or questions to receive direct feedback and support.